rogermedico/nrs-theater-app/README.md

-# Advanced PHP Test for NRS Group
+# Advanced PHP Test for the NRS Group

 ## Context

-I was provided with an instructions to build a theater tickets management app with the following conditions:
+I was provided with instructions to build a theater tickets management app with the following conditions:

  - Laravel has to be used as an MVC framework
  - GIT has to be used as a code repository
  - Bootstrap has to be used as a styling library
  - The data has to be stored in a MySQL database
- - Every time a reservation is done a log entry has to be made
+ - Every time a reservation is made a log entry has to be made
- - The users and reservations data has to be stored as a non volatile info
+ - The users and reservations data has to be stored as a non-volatile info
  - Each reservation can have one or more seats
  - Each seat has to have a row and a column
- - User can not pick an already reserved seat
+ - The user cannot pick an already reserved seat

-Valorable improvements besides that conditions will be:
+Improvements to be taken into consideration besides these conditions will be:
  - Complete CRUD for reservations and users
  - Code organization
  - Error check